-On February 22, 2019, Energy Alabama petitioned to intervene in the proceedings.
+On February 22, 2019, Energy Alabama petitioned to intervene in proceedings.
 Energy Alabama stated that it was a non-profit organization with a mission to accelerate the state's transition to sustainable energy.
-Energy Alabama also claimed that the Part I.B. charges in Rate Rider RGB directly impact its members' ability to access renewable energy.
+Energy Alabama also claimed that the Part I.B charges in Rate Rider RGB directly impact its members' ability to access renewable energy.
 On May 21, 2019, Complainants filed a Notice of New Authority, directing the Commission's attention to a May 2019 order by the Michigan Public Service Commission that Complainants believed would inform this Commission's decision making.
 Alabama Power responded to the notice by filing dated May 31, 2019, stating that the non-jurisdictional order from Michigan was irrelevant to the Commission's consideration of the issues before it.

 Thereafter, on June 25, 2019, a Procedural Ruling was entered, stating that the Commission and its Staff had determined that responses by Alabama Power to five supplemental data requests would be helpful in assessing the issues under consideration.
-Included therein was a request to the company to propose any modified language that might further clarify the intent of Part I.B. of the tariff.
+Among the data requests was a request to the company to propose any modified language that might further clarify the intent of

+Part I.B of the tariff.
 Alabama Power provided responses to the data requests as directed on July 23, 2019, and Complainants and Energy Alabama submitted replies to the company's responses on August 20, 2019 (Energy Alabama having been granted leave to intervene and the right to file a reply pursuant to a separate Procedural Ruling dated July 12, 2019).

 On October 7, 2019, the Commission issued a Procedural Ruling setting for hearing the issues pending in Docket No. U-4226 and Docket No. 32767.
-The ruling provided that such hearing would be limited to the issues and evidence already compiled in the record and directed the parties to make their respective witnesses available for cross-examination.
+The ruling limited the hearing to evidence in the record, and directed the parties to make their respective witnesses available for cross-examination.
 Alabama Power thereafter filed on October 18, 2019 a notice of deposition of Complainants' witness Mr. Rábago, to which Complainants filed an objection and responses on October 29, 2019.